angchoi/SureStart-VAIL/README.md

 #### Day 23 (March 2, 2021):
 I worked on an emotion detection project using OpenCV and Keras by following [this tutorial](https://medium.com/swlh/emotion-detection-using-opencv-and-keras-771260bbd7f7).
 I was able to gain a basic understanding of computer vision and how machines can detect the front face of a person to "read" emotions.
 I uploaded my code for this model here: https://github.com/angchoi/SureStart-VAIL/blob/main/Emotion%20Detection%20Project.ipynb.

+#### Day 23 (March 2, 2021):

+#### Day 25 (March 4, 2021):
+There are no specific action items for today, but I made sure to look over the Makeathon guide and rubric to prepare for the next two weeks.
+I also watched a few videos from the Summer 2020 Makeathon to gain a better understanding of the expectations for the final presentation.